 Evaporator Coil functions like Lungs – When the blower motor is running (get it? double entendre?), it sends air across the evaporator coil.
 Pulling warmer air from the house (via the return air).
 The coil absorbs heat and moisture from the home allowing for the air to be cooled and then distributed via ductwork throughout.
 Our lungs absorb oxygen, changing the state of the air.
 The evaporator coil is housed in the furnace/air handler and typically placed in the attic, closet, or garage in Florida homes.

 Return Air is Inhaling – Air being taken into the AC system.
 Typically always near the thermostat/brain.

 Supply Air is Exhaling – Air being blown back out into the home via the ductwork distributed throughout the house.

-Contact Complete Air Mechanical For More HVAC Info
+Contact Complete Air Mechanical for Air Conditioning Service

-Yes, we know we stretched some of these a bit, but the purpose of this is to foster HVAC understanding and promote conversation for the everyone.
+Yes, we know we stretched some of these a bit, but the purpose of this is to foster HVAC understanding and promote conversation for everyone.
 This is just one way to understand air conditioning systems.
-We hope you found this information helpful!
-Call us at (407) 915-0144 or contact us online.
+We hope you found this information helpful.